simajam/simajam.github.io/_pages/about.md

 I have been honored with the following awards and recognitions
 ------

-- Postdoctoral Fellowship for research in machine learning and data science (2022-2024)
+- Postdoctoral Fellowship for research in Machine Learning and Data Science (2022-2024)
 - 2nd Place SAT solver in SAT Competitions (2021)
 - Helmut & Hugo Eppich Family Graduate Scholarship (2017-2021)
 - SFU Graduate Fellowship (2015-2018)